K2's Introduction to Excel Macros

 You have used Excel for years and Lotus prior to that.
 During this time, you have said repeatedly, “One day, I’ll learn how to write macros.”
 Well, that time has arrived because this four-hour program will introduce you to the wide world of macros and Visual Basic for Applications (VBA) in Excel.

-Designed for those with little, if any, experience working with macros, this course will teach the fundamentals of creating and working with macros in Excel.
+Designed for those with little, if any, experience working with VBA, this course will teach the fundamentals of creating and working with macros in Excel.
 More specifically, you will learn how to use Excel’s Macro Recorder to write simple, yet effective, macros; how to secure and share macros with other Excel users; how to create user-defined functions to solve specific accountant-centric problems in Excel; and how to create macros that run automatically when a user opens a workbook.
 You will also learn the basics of VBA, including many necessary elements to write macros that can make you and your team more effective and productive with Excel.
 Don’t miss this unique opportunity to learn how to begin working with macros – one of Excel’s most powerful tools.

 “Very helpful Excel Macro class for beginners.”
 L.C., CPA PA